 A celebration of Life

 It's never easy to say goodbye to those we love.
-So, instead of saying goodbye, join us as we remember those members who have passed on by celebrating their lives.
+Join us now as we remember those members who have passed on by celebrating their lives.

 Ian McCartney